 If your home is 'tied', that is, provided as part of your job, your rights to stay there will depend on the kind of agreement you have with your employer/landlord.

 This section explains your rights if you own or rent a mobile home such as a caravan or park home, or you rent a pitch to station it on.

-If you rent agricultural land and you may have an agricultural tenancy.
+If you rent agricultural land such as a farm or smallholding then you may have an agricultural tenancy.
 There are three kinds so see what this means for your housing rights.

 Crofting tenants have secure rights to stay on their land, but they also have a responsibility to use the land well.
 This section explains more.

-Shared ownership schemes allow you to buy a share in a housing association property and pay a reduced 'rent', called an occupancy payment, for the part of the home you don't own.
-When you buy your share, the housing association will give you an occupancy agreement, setting out your rights and responsibilities.
+Shared ownership schemes allow you to buy a share in a housing association property and pay a reduced 'rent', called an occupancy payment.
+See what you should ask about if you are interested.

-If you are a disabled person, you will have additional rights to help you deal with landlords and letting agents.
-This page looks at your rights and what to do if you feel your landlord is discriminating against you because of your disability.
-These rights apply whether you rent from a private landlord or from the council or a housing association.
+If you have disabilities, you will have extra rights to help you deal with landlords and letting agents.
+See what your rights are and what to do if you feel your landlord is discriminating against you.

 If you want to move out of your rented accommodation, it's important that you go through the correct process and give your landlord the correct notice.
 Whatever you do, don't just walk away!

-Landlord registration helps councils monitor private landlords and ensure that they are suitable people to let out property.
-The landlord register was introduced in April 2006.
-This section looks at how the registration process works and what the register means for tenants.
+Landlord registration ensures landlords are suitable people to let out property.
+How the registration process works and what the register means for tenants.